gemini-testing/html-reporter/README.md

 ### create-blank-report

 Command that saves files (index.html, report.min.js and etc.) to target directory so user can open empty html-report while no test data is provided yet.
+Useful when you are waiting for multiple databases to finish being generated and want to see the results as soon as at least one database is ready.

 Example of usage:
 ```